 - Specific phobias

 Generalized anxiety disorder (GAD) is a type of anxiety disorder that causes extreme worry and anxiety about events that occur during the normal course of a woman’s day.
-When problems that pertain to work, health, money, family, work, or friendships begin to pile up and begin to disrupt your everyday life by disrupting your job, school, or family, it may be time to seek treatment.
+Anxiety in women happens when problems that pertain to work, health, money, family, work, or friendships begin to pile up and begin to disrupt everyday life.
+Anxiety disorders like this will disrupt your job, school, or family, and may lead to generalized anxiety disorder.
+If you’re experiencing these symptoms, it may be time to seek treatment.

-Obsessive-compulsive disorder, which is also known as OCD, is an anxiety disorder that is characterized by a repetitive cycle of obsessions and compulsions.
+Obsessive-compulsive disorder, which is also known as OCD, is another one of the anxiety disorders that is characterized by a repetitive cycle of obsessions and compulsions.

-People that have spontaneous or unexpected panic attacks may be diagnosed with panic disorder, which can be intense.
+People that have spontaneous or unexpected panic attacks may be diagnosed with panic disorder, which can be an intense mental health disorder.
 In between panic attacks, women may have intense anxiety because of the fear of having another panic attack.